AlexDz27/install-lemp/readme.md

 To create your first local website, follow these steps:

 1. First, we need a website with some content.
-Create a directory `test-php` somewhere in your computer.
+Create a directory `test-php` somewhere in your computer (preferably, in your `home` directory).
 The files structure is as follows:
    ```
    test-php
    |  index.html